-For all of you who are parents, finding a daycare that is a perfect fit is not always easy.
+Finding a daycare that is a perfect fit is not always easy.
 Quality childcare is not a guarantee, it’s a rare jewel, precious.
 Even if a childcare facility is top of the line, it may not be the best place for your family.
 Here are some questions to ask a potential daycare provider that will help you find out if it’s what you are looking for.

 What are some things parents can do to make sure they have the best situation possible?

-What are some signs to look for when visiting a potential childcare setting?
+What are signs to look for when visiting a potential childcare setting?

 Look around and check the childcare area for safety.
 If you see plug covers or bottles of cleaner lying around, you may want to check elsewhere.